 We have talked before about the tooth fairy and indeed, the various myths from around the world as they relate to teeth and the tooth fairy.
 What we haven’t discussed is what to do with a tooth when it falls out?
-Today we invite a more interactive conversation as the Brinkley Team asks you – what do you do with the teeth that your children think the tooth fairy has come for?
+Today we invite a more interactive conversation as the Brinkley Team asks you – what do you do with the teeth that your child’s tooth fairy has come for?

 We’ve seen plenty of containers over the years.
 We all know you can buy keepsake containers for teeth that are made of pewter or plastic, embellished or embarrassing.
 We recently spoke with a patient who found one at the bottom of a drawer.
 It was (she described) a huge, pink, plastic fake tooth with a smiling face on it.
 Frankly, it frightened her because she described it as large enough to hold not just one but an entire mouth full of teeth!
 When she opened it, there was one tiny tooth rolling around the interior, in fact, it was only half a tooth.
 It reminded her of a frantic visit to our offices a few years back, when in an attempt to wiggle a tooth out on her own, one of her children came away with only the top half of the tooth and there was panic over what to do next.
 We reassured her that often these teeth fall out on their own and after just another month or so the rest of the tooth came out of its own accord!
 I asked her if that meant the tooth fairy had come twice for the child because if that happened frequently, visits from the tooth fairy could get pretty costly!